Stetson University main gate

 Payment and due date section of the bill

-If Mailing in Payment: Please detach the portion of the bill below the line and include it with your payment.
-Be sure to include your Student ID number to ensure proper processing of your payment.
+If Mailing in payment, please detach the portion of the bill below the line and include it with your payment.
+Be sure to confirm that your Student ID number is correct to ensure your payment is processed properly.

 Due Date: Payment must be received by the close of business on the due date listed on your bill.
 Failure to pay by this date may result in a 2.5% late fee and restrictions on services such as registration and transcripts.